Flight-Free-UK/flight_free_uk_website/source/posts/destination-europe.html.markdown

 ## Bologne, Italy

-Bologna - where golden light blankets cobblestone streets and accordion music mingles with local church bells.
-Relatively quiet in comparison to Venice, Florence and Rome, Bologna has an authentic charm and houses the oldest university \[<https://www.bolognawelcome.com/en/blog/the-locations-of-the-oldest-university-in-europe>] in Europe (established in 1088) along with 38 kilometres of arcades (the porticoes of Bologna)\[<https://www.bolognawelcome.com/en/blog/the-porticoes-of-bologna>] which provide charmingly romantic spaces to socialise, eat and browse.
-Take a walk from the centre of town, through the 4 km Portico di San Luca all the way to the fascinating basilica Santuario di San Luca \[<https://www.bolognawelcome.com/it/luoghi/edifici-religiosi/santuario-di-san-luca>] where elaborate biblical paintings adorn the domed roof.
+Bologna, the city where golden light blankets cobblestone streets and accordion music mingles with local church bells.
+Relatively quiet in comparison to Venice, Florence and Rome, Bologna has an authentic charm.
+It houses the [oldest university](https://www.bolognawelcome.com/en/blog/the-locations-of-the-oldest-university-in-europe) in Europe (established in 1088) along with [38 kilometres of arcades](https://www.bolognawelcome.com/en/blog/the-porticoes-of-bologna) (the porticoes of Bologna) which provide charmingly romantic spaces to socialise, eat and browse.

+Take a walk from the centre of town, through the 4 km Portico di San Luca all the way to the fascinating basilica [Santuario di San Luca](https://www.bolognawelcome.com/it/luoghi/edifici-religiosi/santuario-di-san-luca) where elaborate biblical paintings adorn the domed roof.
 Entrance to the top is extra, but the view over Bologna is well worth it.

-For traditional food and drink, head to the Mercato Ritrovato \[<https://mercatoritrovato.it/>] farmers’ market, held at the Cineteca di Bologna, where local producers from the Bologna territory sell seasonal and local produce, including fresh pasta and fish from the Adriatic Sea.
+For traditional food and drink, head to the [Mercato Ritrovato](https://mercatoritrovato.it/) farmers’ market, held at the Cineteca di Bologna, where local producers from the Bologna territory sell seasonal and local produce, including fresh pasta and fish from the Adriatic Sea.

-Getting there
+#### Getting there

-**\
-By train: Take an early Eurostar to Paris, then a TGV to Turin and finally a Frecciarossa 500 (an Italian high-speed train) to Bologna, arriving early evening.**
+**By train:** Eurostar to Paris, TGV to Turin then Frecciarossa 500 (Italian high-speed train) to Bologna, arriving early evening.

 ![People are sitting on a grassy slope area overlooking the city of Berlin](/images/uploads/berlin-mauerpark.jpg "Berline's Mauerpark.
 Image from tripsavvy.com")